wp-plugins/swiftcloud/readme.txt

 == Installation ==
 You probably know the drill by now, but if not, here's a step by step suggestion.

-1. Upload the `SwiftCloud_WP` folder to the `/wp-content/plugins/` directory
+1. Upload the `SwiftCloud` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. To install a webform, login at http://SwiftForm.com (free signup) and click 'new form', drag and drop fields to create a form, click save, and then remember the number it gives you.
-1. Either drop a shortcode
+1. Either drop a shortcode like [swiftform id="123"] (change the 123 to your form number) OR go to appearance >> widgets and drag 'SwiftForm' over into a widget location.

 == Frequently Asked Questions ==